Acquimini/ghudmusic_player/index.md

     4. title: title of media file

-    5. src: src code of music file
+    5. Isrc: Isrc code of music file

 To add media element to post using graphical interface, ShortCake plugin is required.
 For Wordpress versions 5.0 and above, both ShortCake and tinymce plugins are required.